My leads are word-of-mouth referrals. Do I really need a website?

 Optimise tools, systems and processes

-And providing info and resources is just the tip of the iceberg regarding how a clever website can save you time.
+Providing info and resources is just the tip of the iceberg regarding how a clever website can save you time.
 Small business teams selling services online can save a ton of money, time and stress by optimising their business tools, systems and processes around their website.
-Your systems give you an advantage over your competition, as well as just making your life easier — because work without life just ain’t balanced at all!
+Your systems give you an advantage over your competition and make your life easier — because work without life ain’t balanced!

 If your website is the digital front door to your business, your systems are your house.
-I don’t just mean the technology needed to run your company, but also all the little steps that make up your process.
-For example, when a new prospect lands on your website, what happens next?
+I don’t just mean the technology needed to run your company, but also all the little steps that make up your processes.
+For example, what happens next when a new prospect lands on your website?
 Can they book an appointment without needing to speak to you?
 On booking the appointment will they get an automatic email notification welcoming them and telling them more about you?
 Will they be prompted to pay without you needing to be online or on the phone?
 What happens after that?
 This is where the clever comes from in Studio Clvr — we love working out your business processes and client journeys and optimising them.

 Automate tasks that would otherwise require staff—or you on evenings and weekends!